krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 interpreted as keeping the arm in a vertical position.
 The hit would be *fast* move to a horizontal position.
 We can even overshoot a bit for the best *shock and awe* effect :D!.

-Once you calibrate the servo you should now the 0deg and 180deg positions.
+Once you calibrate the servo, you should know the 0deg and 180deg positions.
 You can now adjust the arm location at either of these positions and consider it as your default state.
 So say, the arm is vertical (or slightly tilted towards the hitting direction).
 Then, by applying 0deg or 180 deg position, the servo performs a hit.
 It's a question of how you inserted the servo into the driver tower box.

 This sample allows controlling servo in range 0..180degrees, as suggested by the JSON contract: